t18n/awesome-dev-tools/README.md

 #### Cross-platform GUI frameworks

+- [Tauri](https://tauri.studio/): an open-source framework for building cross-platform desktop applications with web technologies, providing a flexible and powerful API for accessing native functionality and interacting with the operating system
 - [Electron](https://www.electronjs.org/): A popular framework for building cross-platform desktop applications using web technologies.
 Supports HTML, CSS, and JavaScript.
 - [Qt](https://www.qt.io/): A comprehensive, cross-platform C++ application development framework used to create native-looking applications with minimal coding.
 Supports various platforms and programming languages.